 The majority of communities in the region have declared their opposition to the Donlin Gold Project.
 The history and track record of large-scale, open pit sulfide mines paints a dismal future picture for the Kuskokwim.
 Whether or not state and federal authorities continue to rubber stamp mine permits with blatant disregard for the rights of the people on the ground is not just a matter of environmental degradation, but of human rights and morality.

 If built, the Donlin Gold Mine would have significant impacts on subsistence and the Yukon-Kuskokwim’s way of life.
-The EPA cited “potentially serious impacts on human health and environment,” and “increased concentration of mercury and arsenic in surface water and sediments.“ The project would be one of the largest open pit mines in the world, and would require massive infrastructure including an access road, gaspipeline and a 100%??? increase in barge traffic on the Kuskokwim River.
+The EPA cited “potentially serious impacts on human health and environment,” and “increased concentration of mercury and arsenic in surface water and sediments.”
+The project would be one of the largest open pit mines in the world, and would require massive infrastructure including an access road, gas pipeline and a dramatic increase in barge traffic on the Kuskokwim River which will heavily impact the spawning of rainbow smelt, an important food source for the people of the Kuskokwim.
 The industrial development would release large volumes of greenhouse gases into our rapidly warming climate.
 The pit lake would require water treatment in perpetuity, meaning our children’s children will be dealing with this mine long after its projected 27 year lifespan.

 Tribal Opposition to Donlin